xfiveco/chisel-recipes/shortcodes/README.md

 First, we define shortcode, then we get testimonial post in the `testimonialShortcode` method.
 Next, we pass testimonial content to a Twig template and get an output using [Timber compile method](https://timber.github.io/docs/reference/timber/#compile).

-The Twig template in `templates\components\testimonial.twig` can look like this:
+The Twig template in `[your-theme]/templates/components/testimonial.twig` can look like this:

 ```twig
 {% if testimonial %}